mano-at-sdsc/MW_DataDistillery/README.md

 TO MW_samplesource_metabolite_expanded_sm.tsv WITH DELIMITER E'\t' NULL '' CSV HEADER;
 ```

 The resulting tables were further processed using custom R script (to be made available upon publication of a paper) to generate the list of nodes and edges in suitable format for ingestion into a neo4j database.
+In the R scripts, UMLS CUIs were obtained using UMLS REST API.
+Other IDs such as Uberon ID, DOID, etc., were extracted in these custom scripts using OBO files provided by the CFDE Ontology working group.

 For any questions, please contact mano_at_sdsc_dot_edu.